 |* Dates are subject to change based on updates to the MPNP Online application system|

 Individuals who wish to do business in Manitoba can do so through this stream.
 This process operates on an 'Expression of Interest' system, whereby prospective applicants submit their intention to apply to the program, and the most qualified are invited to apply for immigration.

-The Farm Strategic Recruitment Initiative (FSRI) rural economic initiative under the auspices of the MPNP for Business (MPNP-B).
-It allows foreign nationals with farm business experience and sufficient capital to immigrate to Manitoba and operate a farm.
+The Farm Investor Pathway is part of Manitoba’s Business Investor Stream and it allows individuals with farm business experience and sufficient capital to immigrate in order to establish and operate a farm in the province.